Birdchain/whitepaper-business/README.md

 This solution will be Android exclusive.
 Covering 87,7 percent of the market.

-**Unexpected messages**
+### Unexpected messages

-Issues:
+**Issues:**

-* Every day people are bombarded with billions of pieces of information.
-It is getting harder and more expensive for businesses to get in contact with their customers.
+* It is getting harder and more expensive for businesses to get in contact with their customers.
+Effectiveness of communication channels has decreased drastically.
 A2P messaging could be the solution, but it is too expensive for companies to use daily.
 * The technology is moldy.
 It is impossible to send images, videos, or formatted text – attributes which are necessary for every modern marketing campaign.
 * Recent events revealed that people do not like how Facebook and Google exploit their personal information.
 These companies make billions in revenue and actual owners of this data are not rewarded in any way.

-Solution:
+**Solution:**

 Birdchain will allow businesses to send direct rich media messages for Birdchain users.
 Users are rewarded to engage with the message.
 They can get additional – bigger – reward for sharing the message with people who might be interested in it.
 Hence the name – P2P marketing.